-The property has permitted development rights which allow it to be extended without the need for planning permission.
-A Lawful Development Certificate (LDC) for the erection of single storey extensions to the side and rear, the erection of a single storey detached garage and the erection of a single storey detached summer house has recently been approved, confirming that such extensions are permitted development and do not require planning permission.
+The agent has recently obtained a Lawful Development Certificate (proposed) (Planning Ref: DC/083180) for the erection of single storey extensions to the side and rear, the erection of a single storey detached garage and the erection of a single storey detached summer house.
 This permission was granted on 23/12/2021 but has not yet been built.
-The plans forming this LDC are appended to this agenda and labelled 'Permitted Development Fallback'.

-The agent states that the volume of the proposed extensions approved by the LDC is 1048m3 compared to 990m3 by this planning application.
+The agent states that the volume under the proposed Lawful Development Certificate DC/083180 is 1048m3 compared to 990m3 under this planning application.
 The agent goes on to state that the proposed extension under this application would have less impact on the openness of the Green Belt compared to the recently approved LDC and an improved visual appearance.